1. INVERSION ANKLE SPRAINS

 Fracture at the base of the fifth metatarsal

-The usual symptoms following a sprain include localized pain and swelling over the lateral aspect of the ankle, difficulty weight bearing, and limping.
-The patient’s ankle may feel unstable.
+Symptoms following a sprain include localized pain and swelling over the lateral aspect of the ankle, difficulty weight bearing, and limping.
 On examination, there may be swelling or bruising over the lateral aspect of the ankle.
 The anterior, inferior aspect below the lateral malleolus is most often the point of maximal tenderness consistent with ATF and CF ligament injuries.
 The swelling may limit motion of the ankle.

 eTable 41–4.Ankle examination. ||Download (.pdf) eTable 41–4.
 Ankle examination.